dev-sandip/local-video-streamer/README.md

 2. Open a web browser and navigate to `http://localhost:3000` (or the appropriate local IP address if accessing from another device on the network).

-3. Use the dropdown menu to select and play videos from your collection.
+3. For streaming vidoes keep all the videos on the `public/videos` folder then it will be automatically fetched up on web app and enjoy!

 ## 🌐 Accessing Over the Network